 - Social – human rights concerns, impact on local communities, child labor, workplace diversity, civil liberties, anticompetitive practices, marketing and advertising, privacy and data security, etc.

 - Governance – bribery and fraud, controversial investments, executive compensation, management structures, board composition, executive behavior, etc.

-ESG considerations are fully integrated into DSM’s stock selection, monitoring, and selling processes.
-DSM assigns a proprietary ESG score to every company that it researches.
-Scores range from 0 to 10 (with 10 being the best), and DSM utilizes MSCI’s ESG Controversies and Ratings as a starting point to make adjustments to ESG scores across five key categories: Environment, Customers, Human Rights / Community, Labor Rights / Supply Chain, and Governance.
-These categories are then broken down further into over 20 subcategories.
-Each investment professional at DSM completes in-depth research on ESG issues impacting our holdings and then assigns scores using a consistent methodology.
-DSM stores all ESG communications and developments in centralized folders on Bloomberg so that companies’ ESG histories and DSM’s ESG activities are available to research and other employees.
+Each investment professional at DSM completes in-depth fundamental research on ESG subjects impacting our holdings and then assigns scores using a consistent methodology.
+DSM stores all ESG scores, communications and developments in centralized folders on Bloomberg so that companies’ ESG histories and DSM’s ESG activities are available to research, Chief Investment Officers (CIO’s) and other employees.

 DSM evaluates ESG issues for individual companies and at the portfolio level.
 ESG scores are included in DSM’s internal research summaries and have an impact on DSM’s investment decisions and our overall assessment of a stock, which affect position sizing and selection.
 ESG considerations have both kept DSM from investing in certain companies and have led to selling portfolio holdings.

 Approach to Exclusions